State Law Guide · Updated January 2026

-Under New York General Business Law Article 79, New York gives you the right to cancel and receive refunds on F&I products.
-You have a Varies by contract days (typically 30-60) free look period for full refunds.
-Dealers who fail to comply face 10% per month late penalty.
+Under New York Insurance Law Article 79, New York gives you the right to cancel and receive refunds on F&I products.
+You have a 20 days (mailed) / 10 days (at sale) free look period for full refunds.
+Dealers who fail to comply face 10% per month late penalty after 30 days.

 Quick Answer

 In New York, you can cancel dealer add-on products at any time.
-During the first Varies by contract days (typically 30-60), you receive a full refund (minus up to Varies fee).
-Refunds must be issued within 60 days.
+During the first 20 days (mailed) / 10 days (at sale), you receive a full refund (minus up to Varies fee).
+Refunds must be issued within 30 days.
 You can sue in Small Claims Court for up to $10,000.

 Purchased F&I products in New York?